 The American School in London empowers each student to thrive as a lifelong learner and courageous global citizen by fostering intellect, creativity, inclusivity and character.
 We understand that children learn and grow best within a caring and supportive framework.
-As such, we undertake to create a school culture that exemplifies responsible personal and social behavior and protects students from the fear of any kind of abuse or neglect, and enables them to bring their full selves to school and to thrive in a learning community that values and supports them.
+As such, we undertake to create a school culture that exemplifies responsible personal and social behavior and protects students from the fear of any kind of abuse or neglect and enables them to bring their full selves to school and to thrive in a learning community that values and supports them.
+The School takes a proactive stance in fostering the social and emotional health of all children.
+Our K-12 pastoral care system (Responsive Classroom in grades K-4, and RSHE and advisories in the Middle and High schools) ensures that all children are connected to adults and peers and feel included and known.
+Additionally, all employees foster the attributes of the ASL Portrait of a Learner.

-All ASL employees are required, without exception, to report safeguarding concerns or allegations, and concerns or allegations about suspected child abuse or neglect to one of the designated safeguarding team within the School.
-The designated safeguarding member will liaise with the school's designated safeguarding lead and may consult directly with and make referrals to the appropriate Children's Services in the relevant borough.
+All ASL employees are required, without exception, to report any safeguarding concerns or allegations, and concerns or allegations about suspected child abuse or neglect to one of the members of the designated safeguarding team within the School.
+The designated safeguarding member will liaise with the appropriate school-based personnel, and may also consult directly with, and make referrals to, the appropriate Children's Services in the relevant borough.
 All designated persons have additional information to assist in the assessment of suspected abuse.
-The requirements of ASL employees are derived from UK laws and required guidance.
+The requirements of ASL employees are derived from UK laws and statutory guidance.

-The School has an integrated approach to safeguarding, which simply means that when employees assess a concern about a child, wider environmental factors outside of school that are a threat to the child's safety or welfare are considered.
+The School has an integrated approach to safeguarding, which means that when employees assess a concern about a child, we also consider wider environmental factors outside of school that may be a threat to the child's safety or welfare.

-All ASL employees are expected to be familiar with statutory guidance 'Keeping children safe in education: for school and college staff (part 1) and Annex A,' September 2021.
-Safeguarding is the responsibility of everyone in the School.
+All ASL employees are expected to be familiar with the statutory guidance Keeping children safe in education: for school and college staff (KCSIE) Part 1 and/or Annex A. Safeguarding is the responsibility of everyone in the School.
 At all times, everyone should consider what is in the best interests of the child.
 The school is committed to creating a culture of vigilance and listening to children.
+ASL recognizes that some students may be disproportionately vulnerable and at more risk of harm from specific issues such as sexual violence; homophobic, biphobic, or transphobic bullying; or racial discrimination.
+It is important to recognize that additional barriers can exist for children with special education needs or learning differences, or certain medical or physical health conditions.
+In safeguarding, ASL uses the definitions of abuse and neglect that are taken from KCSiE.